-In July last year, the Lao government submitted the Luang Prabang project for prior consultation, of which the six-month process officially began on October 8 before the MRC Joint Committee’s review and conclusion was made on June 30 this year, almost a month delay from the schedule due to the Covid-19 and the need for more time for consultation, the NRC said.
+In July last year, the Lao government submitted the Luang Prabang project for prior consultation, of which the six-month process officially began on October 8 before the MRC Joint Committee’s review and conclusion were made on June 30 this year, almost a month delay from the schedule due to the Covid-19 and the need for more time for consultation, the MRC said.

 It then submitted the Sanakham dam for prior consultation shortly after the submission of the Luang Prabang project, or on September 9.